Chukar vs Quail: What Are 8 Key Differences?

 chukar

-Chukar is found throughout Middle East Asia and China.
+Chukar resides throughout Middle East Asia and China.

 ©Martin Pelanek/Shutterstock.com

-Chukars are found in the Middle East, throughout Asia, and China.
+Chukars live in the Middle East, throughout Asia and China.
 They typically live in rough terrains and extremely wild habitats.
-These areas are characterized by steep green valleys, rocky ledges, and talus slopes.
+These areas feature steep green valleys, rocky ledges, and talus slopes.
 At any time during the hot, dry summer and fall, you can find chukars congregating near bodies of water.

-Apart from Antarctica, quail can be found all around the world in ecosystems that are surprisingly harsh and inhospitable.
-Mountainous areas with rocky outcrops and deserts and desert margins are preferred by these creatures.
+Apart from Antarctica, quail live all around the world in ecosystems that are surprisingly harsh and inhospitable.
+They prefer mountainous areas with rocky outcrops and desert margins.
 Most of the places they live are either semi-arid or desert, with little to no rain.

-For most of their life, quail congregate in small flocks of eight to twenty-five individuals.
+For most of their life, quail congregate in small flocks of eight to 25 individuals.
 Quail frequently flies at speeds between 30 and 40 mph.
 Once in the mornings and once in the evenings, quail forage.
 Chukars typically form small groups of no more than ten birds.
-Outside of the nesting season, they can be seen in green meadows and valleys in the lower reaches of the mountains.
+Outside the nesting season, they live in green meadows and valleys in the lower reaches of the mountains.

 Brown Quail (Coturnix ypsilophora) Dayboro, SE Queensland, Australia